robertqhbui/ObjectProfiler/readme.txt

 Build
 ======
 You can build open the Visual Studio solution or project using Visual Studio 2022 or later, with C++14.
+Only the Release for x64 build configuration is setup.
+I have not tested with other configurations yet.
+Therefore, ensure your build configuration is set to Release for x64 before attempting to build.

 The project include a "cut-down" version of boost.